simonlfc/auzziemod-iw4/README.md

 Previously always closed-source, I decided to open-source this one because there isn't much point keeping a trickshotting mod private anymore.

-As always, auzziemod is designed to be as close to vanilla IW4 as much as possible, so it's a slightly harder experience compareed to other servers.
+As always, auzziemod is designed to be as close to vanilla IW4 as much as possible, so it's a slightly harder experience compared to most sniping servers.

+> ***This mod is only compatible with IW4x 0.7.0, yet to be released.***

 ## Features
 + One mod for both FFA & SND